This website is best viewed in a browser that supports web standards.

-Pride swelled under a clear blue sky Thursday on the Northwest Missouri State University campus as University faculty, staff, students and alumni gathered with representatives of the city and local business to break ground for the Hughes Family Center, a 137,250 square-foot, $20 million facility designed to serve a multitude of social, recreational and economic needs for the University and region.
+Pride swelled under a clear blue sky Thursday on the Northwest Missouri State University campus as University faculty, staff, students and alumni gathered with representatives of the city and local business to break ground for the Carl and Cheryl Hughes Fieldhouse, a 137,250 square-foot, $20 million facility designed to serve a multitude of social, recreational and economic needs for the University and region.

 The project represents the single largest public-private partnership in Northwest’s 112‐year history and one of the largest such projects in the region ever.
 University President Dr. John Jasinski called Thursday’s celebration a “critical juncture in the history of Northwest Missouri State University” as he welcomed the large crowd gathered in the field west of College Park where the facility will be built.

 After Jasinski moderated two panel discussions highlighting the various turning points and goals for the project, the president invited 28 individuals representing Northwest, its Foundation Board of Directors, the city of Maryville and local businesses to “turn some dirt.”
 Sporting helmets with Bearcat paws and taking hold of shovels with paws on the blades, they did just that.